cyberbotics/webots-doc/reference/inertialunit.md

 `InertialUnit`'s *x*-axis is aligned with the north direction, it is π/2 when the unit is heading east, and -π/2 when the unit is oriented towards the west.
 The *yaw* angle can be used as a compass.

+> **note**: The returned vector is a pointer to internal values managed by the Webots, therefore it is illegal to free this pointer.
+Furthermore, note that the pointed values are only valid until the next call to `wb_robot_step()` or `Robot::step()`.
+If these values are needed for a longer period they must be copied.

+> **note**: `getRollPitchYaw()` returns the angles as a list containing three floats.